 Speaking of singing, Hayworth was dubbed by Martha Mears, who does well, although I think Nan Wynn's voice in other Hayworth films was a better vocal match.

 The gifted dancer Marc Platt is still with us, having turned 97 last December.
 Platt had danced on Broadway, including in the cast of OKLAHOMA!, and TONIGHT AND EVERY NIGHT was his first film.
 He has a stunning introduction dancing to the radio, including the voice of Hitler.
+(2015 Update: Since I first wrote this, IMDb has unearthed a bit role Platt had in a film which precedes this, as well as appearances in a couple of shorts.)

 Platt later teamed with Hayworth again in DOWN TO EARTH (1947), a spinoff of HERE COMES MR. JORDAN (1941), with Edward Everett Horton and James Gleason reprising their roles from the earlier film and Hayworth as Terpsichore, goddess of the dance.
 In 1954 Platt was part of some of the greatest dancing ever put on film when he played Daniel in SEVEN BRIDES FOR SEVEN BROTHERS.
 He's retired in Northern California, and occasionally I see an article about him, such as this 2005 piece in the Seattle Times.